wtrekell/OmniGen2/README.md

 This work is licensed under MIT license.
 See the [LICENSE](https://github.com/Luciennnnnnn/LiteRAWFormer/blob/main/LICENSE) for details.

 ## Acknowledgement
-Our repository builds upon the excellent framework provided by [accelerate](https://github.com/huggingface/accelerate).
+Our repository builds upon the excellent framework provided by [accelerate](https://github.com/huggingface/accelerate), and our architecture are inspired by [RBSFormer](https://openaccess.thecvf.com/content/CVPR2024W/NTIRE/papers/Jiang_RBSFormer_Enhanced_Transformer_Network_for_Raw_Image_Super-Resolution_CVPRW_2024_paper.pdf).